svaradarajan1982/EXTweetwordcount/README.md

 **Step 4:** Run the shell wrapper script as bash shell_wrapper.sh

 **Step 5:** Code should produce a print out all the outputs on the screen and create top20.html bar chart file

+**Note:** Histogram of top 20[top20.html] words is presented as a html document instead of .png file.
+Bokeh does not have a save as .png option.
+Download the HTML file and open in browser or copy paste the HTML code into browser.